amoghbl1/dynamic-tripwire/README.md

 ## Steps to launch tests
 A general guideline to launch a test.

-1. Factory reset the device.
+1. Factory reset the device
-2. Disable play protect on the test device.
+2. Disable play protect on the test device
-3. Enable USB Debugging.
+3. Enable USB Debugging
-4. Enable Stay awake.
+4. Enable Stay awake
-5. Install MITM certificate.
+5. Install MITM certificate
-6. Connect to the Wifi.
+6. Connect to the Wifi
 7. Install fsmon to `/data/local/tmp/`
-8. Apply any local changes to the test code if needed.
-9. Set up VPN for the base machine.
-10. Set up baseline browser.
+8. Set up baseline browser
-11. Populate `grep_pii.json` with identifiers related to this run.
+9. Populate `grep_pii.json` with identifiers related to this run
-12. Set up `apks.json` and make sure files are in the apks folder.
+10. Set up `apks.json` and make sure files are in the apks folder
-13. Launch tests, `node android-flow.js`.
+11. Launch tests, `node android-flow.js`

 Once the node script is launched, the console output should indicate the state of the tests.